elastic/kibana/rfcs/text/0004_application_service_mounting.md

 their own routing as subroutes of the top-level route.

 An example:
-- "MyApp" is registered with `rootRoute: '/myApp'`
+- "MyApp" is registered with `id: 'my-app'`
-- User navigates from mykibana.com/app/home to mykibana.com/app/myApp
+- User navigates from mykibana.com/app/home to mykibana.com/app/my-app
 - ApplicationService sees the root app has changed and mounts the new
   application:
   - Calls the `Unmount` function returned my "Home"'s `mount`
   - Calls the `mount` function registered by "MyApp"
 - MyApp's internal router takes over rest of routing.
-Redirects to initial "overview" page: mykibana.com/app/myApp/overview
+Redirects to initial "overview" page: mykibana.com/app/my-app/overview

 ### Legacy Applications